straight-tamago/mikotoX/README.md

 - **Boot Chime** (iOS 17.0+)
 - **Stage Manager** (iOS 16.0+)
 - **Shutter Sound** (iOS 16.0+)
+Please do not use camera silence for the purpose of voyeurism.
+For photographing pets, etc.
 - **Always-on Display (AoD)** (iOS 18.0+)
 - **Apple Pencil** (iOS 18.0+)
 - **Action Button** (iOS 17.0+)